kali/lackr/doc/interpolr.md

 ### [SimpleTriggerRule](/src/main/java/com/fotonauts/lackr/interpolr/plugins/SimpleTriggerRule.java)

-It's an abstract class that is meant to be subclassed by all rules that will be triggered by a "constant" markup (aka Trigger).
+It's an abstract class that is meant to be sub-classed by all rules that will be triggered by a "constant" markup (aka Trigger).
 All of the rules we have implemented so far are actually subclasses of SimpleTriggerRule.

 The onFound method() will be called with the position where the trigger was found, and the current chunk list that